jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

 - Additional Fit Indices:
   These fit indices provide information about the fit of the model.
   - Model: The model obtained from the exploratory factor analysis.
   - RMSEA: Root Mean Square Error of Approximation.
 Corrects for parsimony.
 When models peform the same, but   model 1 has more degrees of freedom than model 2, model 1 will be recommended.
 Browne and Cudeck (1993) advise a value less than 0.08 for an acceptable model fit, less than 0.05 a good model fit, and advice to reject models with values of 0.1 or higher.
 However, there is absolute agreement on these cutoffs.
   - RMSEA 90% confidence interval: The 90% confidence interval of the Root Mean Square Error of Approximation.
+  - SRMR: Standardized root mean square residual.
+Cutoffs similar to RMSEA
   - TLI: Tucker-Lewis Index.
 Evaluates the fit compared to a more resticted, nested baseline model.
 Hopwood and Donnallan (2010) suggested that a value higher than .9 indicates a good fit.
 However, there is no consensus about this cutoff.
+  - CFI: Comparative fit index.
+Cutoffs similar to TLI
   - BIC: Bayesian Information Criterion.
 This measure is useful for comparing the performances of different models on the same data, where a lower value indicates a better fitting model.

 - Parallel Analysis: The table displays as many factors as variables selected for analysis, eigenvalues corresponding to the real-data factor, and the eigenvalue corresponding to the parallel mean resampled value.
 It will display an asterisk along the names of the factors advised to be retained (whose real-data eigenvalue is greater than the resampled-data mean value).
 Note that, even when selecting a PC-based parallel analysis, the table will refer to "factors" as the ones advised to be retained instead of "components"; this is due to common usage of the PC-based parallel analysis method for assessing the number of factors within EFA (e.g., Golino et al., 2020).